indirect/devise-unpwn/README.md

       pwned_password: "has previously appeared in a data breach and should never be used.
 If you've ever used it anywhere before, change it immediately!"
 ```

-You can set options for the HTTP request that the Pwned gem will make to the API in the Devise initializer at `config/initializers/devise.rb`, like this:
+You can set options for the HTTP request that the `pwned` gem will make to the API in the Devise initializer at `config/initializers/devise.rb`, like this:

 ```ruby
 config.unpwn_request_options = {